MultiverseLearningProducts/swe/src/mod3/wk2/day4.md

 Additional reading:
 * https://www.hexacta.com/infographic-software-development-project-roles-and-responsibilities/

+> _TASK_ - find job adverts for some of the generic software job roles above.
+Read the job descriptions.
+What kind of experience does the individual need?
+What salary can they expect?

+> _TASK_ - find job adverts for Scrum Master and Product Owner Agile  job roles.
+Read the job descriptions.
+What kind of experience does the individual need?
+What salary can they expect?

 ### The role of the Project Manager
 The project management life cycle is usually broken down into four phases: